 iOS

-If you’re streaming via Wi-Fi or Ethernet, your stream remains active even if you take or leave a call, but you cannot open the Mevo app again until the call ends.
+If you're connected via Wi-Fi or Ethernet, the stream continues during the call, though you will not be able to access the Mevo app until the call ends.